Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Percentage of damage required for teammate rewards.
 			"Reward Percentage"			"10.0,10.0,10.0"

+			// The attack boost to reward to survivors.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate boosts with commas (",").
+			// --
+			// Boosts limit: 3
+			// Character limit for each boost: 9
+			// --
+			// Minimum value for each boost: 1.1
+			// Maximum value for each boost: 999999.0 (Fastest)
+			// --
+			// 1st number = Boost for killers.
+			// 2nd number = Boost for assistants.
+			// 3rd number = Boost for teammates.
+			"Attack Boost Reward"			"1.25,1.25,1.25"

 			// The damage boost to reward to survivors.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.